realtnt/AppleID-Verification-AppleScirpt/README.md

 - I created this script to use Mail and Safari which exist on every Mac.

 - All the verification emails must be on the same mailbox.
-You can do this by creating all the devices using email aliases to one master email.
+You can do this by creating all the Apple IDs using email aliases to one master email.

 ### Instructions